Practical Skills Training

 Practical skills training has great benefit to any person, their community and the wider environment.
 We empower ourselves by learning and teaching practical skills.
 With these skills we create working examples of sustainable living and livelihoods as a direct demonstration of what can be done.
 There are two parts:

 Part One: Working with community council wards who are interested in managing their public spaces using local resources, skilled labour from the community and the omission and reduction of fossil fuels.
 In February 2018 we began working with Bishopston Community Council.
 We delivered hedgelaying workshops which used local hazel in the council’s woodland for the stakes and etherings.
-We also identified Copley wood as a prime site to rejuvenate as a community coppice to provide materials for the local community.
-We will consult the community with a draft plan in late summer 2018.
+We also identified Mansel Green as a prime site to rejuvenate as a coppice and parkland to provide materials for the local community.
+We began in February 2019 by planting hundreds of trees.
+To get involved please see Coming Events

 Part Two: Working with Community Councils, local conservation organisations and community groups to facilitate and organise practical conservation camps on public land.
 Linked to a portable skills school working in the Gower and the Welsh valleys.
 This is inspired by the original Civilian Conservation Corps, one of the most popular and successful New Deal projects and still referred to as a period of new environmentalism in the US.
 From 1933-42 3 million enrollees signed up to living in rural camps and carrying out emergency conservation work. https://climateandcommunity.org.uk/climate-and-community/